joshua2020/OpenTweet/README.md

 This is a very simple twitter like client.

 Created this project using UIKit and UITableView on the latest iOS 16 version
+- Steps to Run:
+- Can simply download or clone the project and build - run on your device or simulator

 - Parses the Json data for the timeline and tweets
 - Uses UITableview to display tweets